 However, a PEO will make it possible for you to offer more because they’ll have those benefits available.

 For example, they would have access to health insurance.
-You might have many limits or costs in regards to health insurance if you own a small business, but you won’t have to worry about this if you’re working with a PEO.
+You might have many limits or costs in regard to health insurance if you own a small business, but you won’t have to worry about this if you’re working with a PEO.

 Want More Information?